dart-lang/site-www/src/tools/pub/cmd/pub-downgrade.md

 ## Getting a new dependency

-If a dependency is added to the pubspec before `pub downgrade` is run, it gets the new dependency and any of its transitive dependencies and places them in the `packages` directory.
+If a dependency is added to the pubspec before `pub downgrade` is run, it gets the new dependency and any of its transitive dependencies and places them in the `.packages` file and `packages` directory.
 This is the same behavior as `pub get`.

 ## Removing a dependency

-If a dependency is removed from the pubspec before `pub downgrade` is run, it removes the dependency from the `packages` directory, thus making it unavailable for importing.
+If a dependency is removed from the pubspec before `pub downgrade` is run, it removes the dependency from the `.packages` file and `packages` directory, thus making the dependency unavailable for importing.
 Any transitive dependencies of the removed dependency are also removed, as long as no remaining immediate dependencies also depend on them.
 This is the same behavior as `pub get`.

 ## Downgrading while offline